electrickite/hassio/rtlamr2mqtt/DOCS.md

 ### Option: `ids`

 Comma separated list of meter ID numbers to record.
+An empty string will record all meters detected.

 ### Option: `duration`